 Eric Zidla was an Austrian juggler of exceptional technical ability and exuberant stage presence.
-I have been unable to find much information about his life, but we do know a little.
+He was born September 21st, 1926.
 During World War II, he escaped from the Nazi takeover of Austria and fled to Switzerland with nothing.
 He found some tennis balls, made sticks from broom handles, and cut rings out of cardboard.
 With these initial props, he began his career.

 Eric performed from the mid 1940s until at least as late as 1981.
 He was assisted by his wife Yrsa, who was a Danish trapeze performer as well.
 He worked at the Moulin Rouge in Paris early in his career and worked many of the world’s top venues in the years to follow.
-While it is known that Eric Zidla has passed away, but both his year of birth and and year of death are unknown.
+He passed away on November 11th, 1984 following a long battle with cancer.

 He also performed the Brunn Finish, eight rings while balancing a ball on a head pedestal and spinning a ring on his ankle, and many other high-level classical juggling tricks.
 The following photos and video, most of which have never been online before, showcase his remarkable skill.